Taylor Swift expected to testify in groping case in Denver

 Mueller's attorney, Gabriel McFarland, argues that Mueller may have been misidentified after someone else touched Swift.

-Swift's mother and a member of her team are also defendants in the lawsuit filed by Mueller.
+In addition to Swift, who lives in Nashville, Tennessee, Mueller named her mother and a member of her team as defendants in the lawsuit.

 Comments